BIGJRA/BIGJRA.github.io/rejuv.md

 *Soda Pop* along this path: follow it to get *TM35 Flamethrower!* The tree here also has hidden *Honey* in it.

-That’s all the exploring we can do for now, so head towards the northwest portion of the route, then approach the Rose Theater.
+That's all the exploring we can do for now, so head towards the northwest portion of the route, then approach the Rose Theater.
 Use cut on the bamboo on the left side to encounter **Komala**!
 Surf across: